sequana/sequana/README.rst

 Version   Description
 ========= ==========================================================================
+0.15.3    * add sequana.viz.plotly module. use tqdm in bamtools module
+          * KEGG API changed.
+We update sequana to use headless server and keep the feature of annotated and colored pathway.
-0.15.3    * add sequana.viz.plotly module. use tqdm in bamtools module 0.15.2    * ribodesigner can now accept an input fasta with no GFF assuming the
-            fasta already contains the rRNA sequences
+          * Various improvements on KEGG enrichment including saving pathways, addition --comparison option in sequana sub-command, plotly plots, etc 0.15.2    * ribodesigner can now accept an input fasta with no GFF assuming the fasta already contains the rRNA sequences
           * Fix IEM module when dealing with double indexing